easbarba/zae/README.md

 # Distro

-A porcelain front-end to manage system packages in your favorite GNU/Linux distribution box.
+Unique commands to manage packages yours favorites GNU/Linux distributions boxes.

 <pre>
 Ain't ya just annoyed of having to recall all those different commands of every distribution you happen to need to use? apt that, apk this, dnf those... goddamn!

-Look no further! we have here your solution to all your problems: `distro`, the dream of all tired UNIX power-user comes true.
+Look no further! we have here your solution to all your problems: `distro`, where the dream of all tired UNIX power-user comes true.
 </pre>